Joe Girardi 'surprised' and 'disappointed' by Yankees' decision

 Joe Girardi said he is "surprised" and "disappointed" that he will not return as the New York Yankees' manager next season, telling The Athletic that he "wanted to finish what we had started this year."

-Girardi, in his first interview since Thursday's announcement that he wouldn't be back with the Yankees, discussed a wide range of topics with The Athletic, including his relationship with New York's front office and his plans for the future.
+Girardi, in his first interview since the announcement Thursday that he wouldn't be back with the Yankees, discussed a wide range of topics with The Athletic, including his relationship with New York's front office and his plans for the future.

 The Yankees said last week that general manager Brian Cashman would not discuss their decision regarding Girardi during the World Series.
 Girardi described his conversation with Cashman when the GM delivered the news that he wouldn't be returning.